panda3d/panda3d-docs/programming/internal-structures/geometry-storage/geom.rst

 Geom
 ====

-The Geom object collects together a :ref:`geomvertexdata` and one or more :ref:`geomprimitive` objects, to make a single renderable piece of geometry.
+The :class:`.Geom` object collects together a :ref:`geomvertexdata` and one or more :ref:`geomprimitive` objects, to make a single renderable piece of geometry.
 In fact, an individual Geom is the smallest piece into which Panda will subdivide the scene for rendering; in any given frame, either an entire Geom is rendered, or none of it is.

-Fundamentally, a Geom is very simple; it contains a pointer to a single GeomVertexData, and a list of one or more GeomPrimitives, of various types, as needed.
+Fundamentally, a :class:`.Geom` is very simple; it contains a pointer to a single GeomVertexData, and a list of one or more GeomPrimitives, of various types, as needed.
 All the associated GeomPrimitives index into the same GeomVertexData.

 .. raw:: html